Six of the Coolest Winter Activities to Experience in Moreton Bay

 A Sweet Day out Strawberry Picking

-Moreton Bay’s climate is perfect for growing succulent and delicious berries, with one popular place for strawberry picking being Luvaberry Farm in Wamuran.
+Moreton Bay’s climate is perfect for growing succulent and delicious berries, with one of our strawberry farms being Rolin Strawberry Farm in Elimbah.

 The only problem you will have upon leaving is deciding what to make when you get home – strawberry jam or strawberry shortcake come to mind!